 \section{Introduction}

-Kundt class of spacetimes is among the most important families of exact solutions of Einstein equations.
-It was derived more that half a century ago \cite{Kundt1,Kundt2} and it is defined by the presence of nonexpanding, nonshearing and nontwisting null geodesic congruence \cite{Stephanietal:book,GriffithsPodolsky:book}.
-This class contains solutions of various algebraic types and admits, apart from vacuum solutions, cosmological constant, electromagnetic field, gyraton source or solutions with supersymmetry.
-All type D vacuum solutions were classified in classical paper \cite{Kinnersley}.
-This family also contains famous pp-wave solution \cite{Stephanietal:book,GriffithsPodolsky:book} and so called VSI (vanishing scalar invariants) \cite{VSI} or CSI (constant scalar invariants) \cite{CSI} spacetimes.
-Kundt class of spacetimes was also recently generalized to arbitrary dimension \cite{PodolskyZofka:2009}.
-Subclasses of the Kundt family of spacetimes provide the most important examples of so called universal spacetimes---solutions of vacuum field equations of arbitrary gravitational theory whose Lagrangian is a polynomial invariant constructed from metric, Riemann tensor and its derivatives of arbitrary order \cite{Hervik}.
+The Kundt class of spacetimes is among the most important families of exact solutions of Einstein equations.
+It was derived more that half a century ago \cite{Kundt1,Kundt2} and it is defined by the presence of a nonexpanding, nonshearing and nontwisting null geodesic congruence \cite{Stephanietal:book,GriffithsPodolsky:book}.
+This class contains solutions of various algebraic types and admits, apart from vacuum solutions, a cosmological constant, an electromagnetic field, a gyraton source or solutions with supersymmetry.
+All type D vacuum solutions were classified in the classic paper \cite{Kinnersley}.
+This family also contains the famous pp-wave solution \cite{Stephanietal:book,GriffithsPodolsky:book} and so called VSI (vanishing scalar invariants) \cite{VSI} or CSI (constant scalar invariants) \cite{CSI} spacetimes.
+The Kundt class of spacetimes was also recently generalized to arbitrary dimension \cite{PodolskyZofka:2009}.
+Subclasses of the Kundt family of spacetimes provide the most important examples of so--called universal spacetimes---solutions of vacuum field equations of arbitrary gravitational theory whose Lagrangian is a polynomial invariant constructed from the metric, the Riemann tensor and its derivatives of arbitrary order \cite{Hervik}.
 Universal metrics also represent classical solutions to string theory because associated quantum corrections vanish in this case \cite{Coley}.

 Solutions to Einstein equations containing scalar field serve as a useful tool for understanding General Relativity due to the simplicity of the source.
-Recently, it becomes evident that fields of this type really do exist (LHC) and play a fundamental role in Standard model of particle physics.
+Recently, it has become evident that fields of this type really do exist (LHC) and play a fundamental role in the Standard model of particle physics.
 In classical General Relativity they were used to study counterexamples to black hole no-hair theorems or cosmic censorship hypothesis and in many other areas.
-The study of scalar fields in Kundt spacetimes complements the one performed in the closely related Robinson-Trautman family \cite{Tahamtan}.
+The study of scalar fields in Kundt spacetimes complements the one performed in the closely related Robinson--Trautman family \cite{Tahamtan,Tahamtan2}.